frederic-perez/AmE-dictionary/data/idioms.md

 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_
 __be no picnic__ _Looking after four children is no picnic._
 __be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
+__be not in Kansas anymore__ To no longer be in a place that one knows or where one is comfortable; to be in a completely unfamiliar and/or discomfiting environment.
+A reference to The Wizard of Oz, in which Dorothy, upon arriving to Oz, says, _“Toto, I’ve a feeling we’re not in Kansas anymore.”_
 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on (one’s) soapbox__ To be sharing one’s opinions in an impassioned, impromptu manner, often to others’ annoyance.
 Soapboxes were once commonly used as makeshift platforms for such speeches. _Once Grandpa was on his soapbox about the local election, I found an excuse to slip out of the room._